Friday, May 23, 2025

 • Understand what the Old Testament is and why it is important

-• Recognize the major sections: law (Torah), history, wisdom and prophets
+• Recognize the major sections: history, law (Torah), prophets and wisdom

 • Identify key figures and events (such as Adam, Eve, Noah, Abraham, Sarah, Moses, Esther, David and Deborah)